Blog | 911 Emergency Dispatcher | 911 Emergency Dispatch

 -30-

-E-Comm is the largest 9-1-1 call centre in British Columbia, handling approximately 1.35 million emergency calls per year for 25 regional districts and communities spanning from Vancouver Island to Alberta and from the U.S. border, to north of Prince George.
-E-Comm also provides call-taking and dispatch services to 35 police and fire departments in southwest B.C.; and operates the largest multi-jurisdictional, tri-service emergency radio system in the province.
-For more information visit https://ecomm911.ca/.
+E-Comm operates the largest multi-jurisdictional, tri-service emergency radio system in the province and is the largest 9-1-1 call centre in Canada, handling approximately 1.36 million emergency calls per year for Metro Vancouver and 26 other regional districts and communities spanning from Vancouver Island to Alberta and from the U.S. border, to north of Prince George.
+E-Comm also provides call-taking and dispatch services to 35 police agencies and fire departments in southwest B.C.
+For more information visit https://ecomm911.ca/

 Jasmine Bradley